griptape-ai/ComfyUI-Griptape/README.md

 ## Recent Changelog

+### Aug 29, 2024
+* Updated griptape version to 0.30.2 - This is a major change to how Griptape handles configurations, but I tried to ensure all nodes and workflows still work.
+Please let us know if there are any issues.
+* Added `Griptape Tool: Query` node to allow Task Memory to go "Off Prompt"

 ### Aug 27, 2024
 * Fixed bugs where inputs of type "*" weren't working
 * Updated frontend display of type `string` for `Griptape Display: Data as Text` node.